itanand/Python-Mass-SMS-Texter/README.md

 # Mass-SMS-Texter [WIP]
-Anand Mohan New Project.
-Python Mass SMS texter
+*Anand Mohan New Project.
+Python Mass SMS texter*

 Pulls Names and Numbers from a .xlsx file and sends them a personalized message using a connected GSM modem

 Built for family business that wants to send text messages to all former customers without paying a third party.
 Built in Python.

-Supports Windows/Linux/MacOS
+Supporting OS Windows/Linux/MacOS

 MUST SPECIFY GSM MODEM SERIAL PORT